-Princess received her fitting name—and likely the first kindness she’d ever experienced—from a PETA investigator who went undercover at the WNPRC.
+Princess received her fitting name—and likely the first demonstration of kindness she had ever experienced—from a knight in shining armor: a PETA investigator who went undercover at the WNPRC.
 The investigator named her Princess to reflect her sweet-natured personality and gentle way of accepting treats.

 — PETA (@peta) October 6, 2020

 The Depth of Princess’ Suffering Was Documented in Shocking Detail Over the Years

 In addition to having diarrhea on multiple occasions, Princess tore out her own hair and the hair of one of her infants.
 According to records obtained by PETA from the University of Wisconsin–Madison, where the WNPRC is located, Princess sustained hair loss over 75% to 100% of her body in September 2020.

 In an attempt to stop her self-mutilation, workers at the WNPRC gave her wooden logs and coconuts to pick at.
 But a log wasn’t enough to take away the deprivation and misery of a life sentence in a cage.